SAP/fundamental-tools/doc/app.md

 ## Value Helps

-Generic and custom Value Helps can be attched to any ui component by `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)
+Generic and custom Value Helps can be attched to any ui component using `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)

 - Generated, adapted or built from scratch in design time